akinjide/akinjide-www/content/2017/git-signing-commits.md

 - Use **4096** as your key size but there are options for others.
 - Use the default selection (indicating key doesn't expire) when selecting the length of time the key should be valid.
 - After verifying your selections are correct.
-- Use your email address for Github account when prompted for user ID information.
+- Use your email address for GitHub account when prompted for user ID information.
 - Type a secure passphrase, make the password as long as possible, but something you'll not forget as there's no way to recover it if forgotten (Consider making a backup copy of your private key).
 - Copy your pub key by using the email you provided earlier.